simai/ui-doc-template/source/docs/en/collections/collections-remote-collections.md

 @endsection
 ```

-Under the hood, Jigsaw will:
+Under the hood, Docara will:

 1. Create a `_tmp` directory in the collection’s directory (e.g. `source/_posts/_tmp`) to store temporary Markdown files for
 each remote collection item